igorw/weblog/_posts/2012-12-12-sexpr-eval.md

 *symbol* referencing the function by name, all other elements are arguments to that function.

-In LISP the first element of a list is called the `car`, the rest of the list is called the `cdr` (pronounced "cudder").
+In Lisp the first element of a list is called the `car`, the rest of the list is called the `cdr` (pronounced "cudder").
 These crazy names exist for historical reasons but are in wide use.